uripeled2/llm-client-sdk/README.md

 # LLM-Client-SDK
-LLM-Client-SDK is an SDK for communicating with generative AI large language models.
+LLM-Client-SDK is an SDK for communicating with generative AI large language models (OpenAI, AI21, HuggingfaceHub, Aleph Alpha, Local models with transformers).

 It is design to enable easily integration with different LLM and to easily switch between them